 (G) Legal Analytics

 Legal analytics software provide data analytics solutions specifically for the legal industry.
 Leveraging on data analytics algorithms and AI, such software analyse documents for various insights, including potential legal risks, predictions of success, patterns in court rulings and other helpful trends.
 With natural language recognition, legal analytics could also be used together with automated contract generation and document assembly software to provide insights on how documents should be best drafted for a client.
-In Singapore, companies like Luminance and Lex Quanta provide services in this area.
+In Singapore, companies like Luminance, Lex Quanta and Pactly provide services in this area.

 (H) Legal Business Consultancy Services

 With the advent of numerous legal technology solutions, legal business consultancy services assist law firms and consumers of legal services in understanding and strategising the procurement of legal technology solutions.
 Some consultancy services also offer advice to in-house counsel regarding tools that assist in compliance management and workflow-monitoring.

 In Singapore, KorumLegal and FirstCounsel mainly target SMEs in incorporating legal tech and providing legal advice.
 BiziBody Solutions advises primarily new law firms on the incorporation of the firm and the adoption of technology.

 (I) Marketplace for legal services